MoserMichael/jscriptparse/PYXHISTORY.md

     * add assert function (for tests)
     * comparison of value with none was not allowed, very bad bug
     * fix comparison with none (wow)
+    * prevent eof stack in check for function with yield (no yield in object members)

 * PYX 0.1.9 / PRS 0.0.4